generalov/open-in-editor-connect/README.md

 * Quickly open a local file in an editor.
 Just append line number to the URL.
 * Built-in adapter for the [serve-static] middleware.
-* `X-SourcePath` HTTP header with a source file path on a file system.
+* `X-SourcePath` HTTP header with a file path on a file system.
 * Configurable editors

 ## Installation